ovh/ip-reputation-monitoring/CONTRIBUTING.md

 - In case of changes request, amend your commit to avoid multiple commits.
 - Run `make lint` before and after coding and take care not to lower the rating.
 - Write unit tests as much as possible so we can easily check your code.
-- Run unit tests using `make test` before commiting.
+- Run unit tests using `make test` before committing.

 # How to contribute